marschall/sqlid/README.md

 SqlId.compute("SELECT * FROM dual WHERE dummy = :1 ");
 ```

+If you have a JDBC query string with ? as placeholders you first need to call `java.sql.Connection#nativeSQL(String)` to convert it to a native query string.

 If you want more convenience `SqlIdLookup` takes care of converting form JDBC query strings to native query strings and also performs caching.